alantech/alanlang-docs/src/handlers.md

 Handlers can only be registered at the module level, not within a function.
 This is both to discourage abuse of the event loop and make a more intelligent execution planning possible in the future (such as switching from minimizing total latency for any given event to maximizing the total throughput of event processing if the event loop queue is backing up).

 Furthermore, function calls within the handler run may trigger multiple simultaneous executions and IO operations can break up the handler call into multiple fragments to be re-scheduled onto the event loop.
-The vast majority of the time, direct control on how work is scheduled onto the event loop should not be of any concern to you as a developer.
+The vast majority of the time, direct control on how work is scheduled onto the event loop is abstracted from the developer.

 The event handler syntax is relatively simple: